-Board Chair – Anjanette Adams
+Board Chair – Tucker Hirsch

 Tucker Hirsch is a science and literacy editor with National Geographic Learning’s K-8 textbook division.
 A native of New Jersey, she has returned to Monterey time and again until finally calling it home in 2013.
-A passionate marine biologist and educator, she has developed science curriculum for a number of organizations including Aquarium of the Bay and Call of the Sea, both in San Francisco.
+A passionate marine biologist and educator, she has developed science curriculums for a number of organizations including Aquarium of the Bay and Call of the Sea, both in San Francisco.
 Tucker still develops hands-on science curriculum through her company, Tucker Hirsch LLC.
-She is also an alternate member on the Monterey Bay National Marine Sanctuary Advisory Council.
+She is also an alternate member of the Monterey Bay National Marine Sanctuary Advisory Council.
 Tucker works to inspire citizens to be stewards of the planet, through science and education.

 Treasurer – Haruno Ito

-Haruno Ito, CPA is a partner of Tolkan & Ito, CPA’s, a local CPA firm in Monterey, CA serving individuals, small businesses and trusts.
+Haruno Ito, CPA is a partner of Tolkan & Ito, CPA’s, a local CPA firm in Monterey, CA serving individuals, small businesses, and trusts.
 She’s a member of Society of California Accountants and served on the Board of Directors from 2008 to 2012.
-She became a Rotarian of the Cannery Row Chapter in 2012, and serves as the Treasurer on the Board of Directors for The Offset Project.
+She became a Rotarian of the Cannery Row Chapter in 2012 and serves as the Treasurer on the Board of Directors for The Offset Project.

 Secretary – Ann Gaglioti